Last Updated on

 In addition to meeting CLIA and other regulatory requirements, COLA-accredited clinical labs also benefit from its educational products and services, which help companies achieve accreditation.

-COLA’s five-step accreditation approach is designed to streamline the accreditation process and collect all the required information for the improvement of the laboratory’s quality system.
+COLA’s accreditation approach is designed to streamline the accreditation process and collect all the required information for the improvement of the laboratory’s quality system.
 It’s a straightforward process where:

 To apply for the COLA accreditation, the first step is to: